 Monese Current Account

 The main service offered by Monese is their current account or instant account.
 This comes with a contactless debit card and is currently the only type of account offered.
 The instant account can either be a single-person account, or you can create a joint account with a partner.
 This is a great way to manage joint bills etc.

 The instant account is quick to set up and the sign-up process is also incredibly easy.
 It is much quicker to create an account with Monese than it is to set up an account with a traditional bank.
 This could be perfect for people who have just moved to a different country, or those who travel regularly and live in different countries.

 With the currency account created, you can then manage, send, and transfer money in three main currencies – GBP, EUR, and RON (Romanian Leu).

-We also like the contactless card that you get when you have created your account.
+We researching for this Monese review, we really liked the contactless card that you get when you have created your account.
 This card looks sleek, but it is also highly functional.
 It can be used to make ATM withdrawals and in-store payments.
 You can also use the Monese App to make payments, however.